LucassSantoss/API_Cars/README.md

 //

 This project was made using Vite.
-To use it, you will need to have Node installed, and then, simply navigate to the project's folder through the terminal and enter the following command:
+To use it, you will need to have Node installed, and then, simply navigate to the project's folder through the terminal and enter the following commands:

+npm install
 npm run dev

 After that, just access the provided link to use the application.